DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-18-adding-organisations-in-support.md

 We display the school name, town and postcode for each school in the list.
 This information allows users to choose from similarly named schools correctly.

-#### Data validation rules
+##### Data validation rules

 If the user does not enter a school name, URN or postcode before submitting the page, we show the error message:

 > Enter a school name, URN or postcode

-If the user selects a school from the autocomplete that has already been added to the service, we show the error message:
+If the user selects a school from the autocomplete that the support team has already added to the service, we show the error message:

 > School has already been added

 In both cases, the user cannot continue adding the school.
 ### Check your answers

 The final step is to check your answers.
 We show a different check your answers page if the user adds an ITT provider or a school.